Armenia–Pakistan relations: Pakistan and the Nagorno-Karabakh conflict

 Pakistan was the third country, after Turkey and Romania, to recognize Azerbaijan, and has close relations with it as it relates to conflicts in the Nagorno-Karabakh region.
 Pakistan had supported Azerbaijan during the First Nagorno-Karabakh War.
 In 2015, Pakistan declared that recognizing Armenia's independence is contingent on the latter's military leaving Karabakh.
 In 2020, Pakistan supported Azerbaijan in the Second Nagorno-Karabakh War and hailed the subsequent ceasefire, which brought Azerbaijan territorial gains.

 Armenia, Pakistan, and India

 At the end of 2016, Armenian–Pakistani relations further deteriorated, and Armenia vetoed Pakistan's bid for observer status in the Russian-led Collective Security Treaty Organization (CSTO) Parliamentary Assembly.

 In 2019 after an interview with WION, Prime Minister Nikol Pashinyan stated that Armenia supported India in the Kashmir conflict between India and Pakistan.

 Establishment of relations

-On 8 August 2025, the Armenia–Azerbaijan peace agreement was signed, which settled the Karabakh conflict and the primary bone of contention between Pakistan and Armenia.

-On 31 August 2025, Armenia and Pakistan formally established diplomatic relations.
+On August 31 2025, diplomatic relations were established, resulting in Pakistan effectively recognizing Armenia.
 Formal relations were established through a joint communique between Armenian Foreign Minister Ararat Mirzoyan and Pakistani Foreign Minister Ishaq Dar on the sidelines of the 2025 Shanghai Cooperation Organisation summit in Tianjin, China.

+In July 2026, Armenian President Vahagn Khachaturyan appointed Karen Grigoryan as Armenia's ambassador to Pakistan, while he continues as ambassador to the United Arab Emirates.

+On September 11, 2026, Pakistan appointed its first ambassador to Armenia after establishing diplomatic ties in 2025, as Ambassador Shafqat Ali Khan presented his credentials to the Armenian president.
+Ambassador Khan concurrently serves as Pakistan's ambassador to the UAE and as non-resident Ambassador to Armenia.